amukherj/envoygrpc/README.md

 In the above, `emery` is the identifier for your remote host(s).
 It can be any name as long as you also update it in the config.

+#### TLS via Secrets Discovery Service (SDS)
+Left as an exercise.
+Easy to extend based on the earlier example.